Universal Time-Series Representation Learning: A Survey

 \section{Learning-Focused Approaches}

-Studies in this category center on devising novel \emph{learning objective} functions for the representation learning process, i.e., model (pre-)training.
-As in Fig.~\ref{figure:learning_focused}, these studies can be classified into three groups based on the learning objectives: task-adaptive, non-contrasting, and contrasting losses.
+Studies in this category center on devising \emph{novel learning objectives} for the representation-learning process, i.e., model (pre-)training.
+Within the overall framework of Fig.~\ref{figure:paper_structure}, the learning-objective element is what shapes the encoder (\S\ref{section:architectures}) once it has consumed the training data (\S\ref{section:data_centric}), and ultimately determines what kind of structure the representation space acquires.
+Fig.~\ref{figure:learning_focused} unpacks this element into three groups: task-adaptive, non-contrasting, and contrasting losses.